mark-watson/SwiftAI-book/manuscript/nlp.md

 I will not go into too much detail here but I created a small wrapper library for Apple's NLP models that will make it easier for you to jump in and have fun experimenting with them: [https://github.com/mark-watson/Nlp_swift](https://github.com/mark-watson/Nlp_swift).

-The main library implementation file is:
+The main library implementation file uses the **@available(OSX 10.13, *)** attribute to indicate that the following function is available on macOS 10.13 and later versions.

 ```swift
 import Foundation